-Delivering products and services to meet expectations is a constant demand for today's businesses.
-Managers who know how to manage and exceed expectations better meet client needs and improve their business climates.
+Delivering products and services to meet expectations is a constant demand for today’s businesses.
+In other words managers who know how to manage and exceed expectations better meet client needs.
+Which improve their business climates.

 As can be seen in the attached graphic you can visualize the expectation environment delivery as to concentric circles.